Log Buffer #82: A Carnival of the Vanities for DBAs

 That’s all for now.
 Don’t forget to get in touch if you’d like to publish an edition of Log Buffer yourself.
 If that’s too much involvement, LB editors always appreciate story submissions, so please send them to logbufferATpythian.com.
 Until next time!

-2 comments on “Log Buffer #82: A Carnival of the Vanities for DBAs”
+2 Responses to “Log Buffer #82: A Carnival of the Vanities for DBAs”